MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-business-card.md

 AI Builder is licensed as an add-on to your PowerApps or Microsoft Flow licenses.
 For information about license capacity, pricing, and restrictions, see AI Builder licensing.

 ## Role requirements
-Users need to be entitled to the common data service user role to be able to consume the business card reader.
+Users need to be entitled to the Common Data Service user role to be able to consume the business card reader.

 ## Use in PowerApps